 As street users compete over limited space to park cars, hail a ride, deliver packages, and drop off scooters, curb management is a key issue in cities.
 To better manage demand, cities first need an inventory of supply: structured data about where curbspace exists and how it’s currently regulated.
 Government agencies, private companies, and mapping enthusiasts have been seeking a standardized approach to handle this regulatory information, with much talk of creating a “GTFS for the curb”.

-SharedStreets is developing CurbLR, an open standard for curb regulation data.
+SharedStreets is developing CurbLR, an open standard for curb regulation data, in collaboration with Ford Mobility.
 We’re sharing this first draft as an invitation for collaboration with cities and private sector innovators interested in curb data.
 If you have thoughts or feedback, we’d love to hear from you.

 CurbLR provides a structured way for all cities to store and share essential curb information, incorporating asset information that’s been linear referenced onto the street using the SharedStreets Referencing System.
 It’s a common language on which many things can be built, including rules engines, query APIs, consumer notification services, mapping tools, and analytic models.